aquaimpact/CovidSusTracker/ReadMe.md

 ### What is it?
 - This is a tool that allows you to add CSV files and compare them against the database to find out who were the people that might have gotten into contact with this person.
 - This tool focuses on comparing 3 main groups of people with the suspects.
-They are the Confirmed Cases, Close Contacts and People At The Public.
+They are the Confirmed Cases (CC), Close Contacts (Close) and People At The Public (PTAP).
 - This is a one time use tool.
 This means that once you exit the page, the data will be cleared.

 <img align="right" height="250" alt="" src="https://www.world-heart-federation.org/wp-content/uploads/WEB-_PREVENT-_MEDICAL_650.gif" />